You are not short of time. You are short of decisions.

 Time Blocking

-Another useful technique in the realm of time management is time blocking.
+Another technique worth knowing is time blocking.

 Explanation of Time Blocking